sopra-fs23-group-25/Pictionary-client/README.md

 <img width="1512" alt="Login" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/1db837c8-ba13-43d2-a955-88286b79393f">

 ### Lobby Overview
-On the lobby overview page, here as seen from a French user's view, the user has the possiblity to join a lobby by clicking on the name of it or create a new lobby with their own settings by clicking on the ```CREATE A LOBBY``` button.
+On the lobby overview page, shown here from a French user's view, the user has the possiblity to join a lobby by clicking on the name of it or create a new lobby with their own settings by clicking on the ```CREATE A LOBBY``` button.
 The refresh button is to reload the page so newly created lobbies get loaded. ```CREATE A LOBBY``` button redirects the user to the lobby settings page for a new lobby. ```SETTINGS``` button is for user settings, where you can change username, password and preferred language and the ```LOGOUT``` button logs you out and redirects to the login page.
 <img width="1512" alt="LobbyOverviewFr" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/946ef5de-9171-49af-b504-f346e8811450">